PrajwalMReddy/Pulsar/README.md

   <hr>
 </p>

 Pulsar is a new programming language designed to have a clear, concise, and readable syntax.
-This is the first implementation, written in Java with a bit of Kotlin.
+This is the second official implementation, rewritten in C++ instead of Java.
 It features both a compiler, which will compile down to native code, and an interpreter, both of which are currently being developed.

-(Note: In preparation for Version 0.1.0, the compiler is being rewritten in C++.
-The Java/Kotlin code will be removed one this is done.)

 ## Features
 As of now, the following features are working: